nmatter1/legion/README.md

 # Legion
 Headless Minecraft client written in python.
-Simulate any amount of players on offline servers.
+Simulate any amount of players on offline servers without multiple accounts and low resource utilization.

 ## Progress
 This library is currently in development and not ready for production.
 Features currently implemented: